Hash Brown Vegan Breakfast Casserole

 A number of people have asked if they could shred their own fresh potatoes for this.
 The answer is yes, but you will need to remove as much of the water from them as possible first.

-• Prep ahead- To make this vegan potato casserole even faster, I sometimes dice and freeze the onion and red pepper ahead to time to use in this casserole.
+I always make the cheese sauce a day ahead.
+To make this vegan potato casserole even faster, I sometimes dice and freeze the onion and red pepper ahead of time to use in this casserole.
+My personal preference is to assemble it the day it is to be baked.

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!